0xSpaceShard/starknet-devnet-js/README.md

 outputStream.end();
 ```

-To track the output in a separate terminal, run:
+To track the output in a separate terminal, open a new terminal and run:

 ```
 $ tail -f devnet-out.txt